Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 ***"Xiù."***

 "In my defense, my mouth is the wrong shape to pronounce that."
 Regaari pointed out.
-“I don't know what Baseball's excuse is.”
+"I don't know what Baseball's excuse is."

 "She was in a bad way, bro."
 Baseball told him, aiming a friendly obscene gesticulation by way of reply.
-“I don't know what the fuck happened to them exactly, but when we pulled them out of that liferaft they were dying from recent vacuum exposure.”
+"I don't know what the fuck happened to them exactly, but when we pulled them out of that liferaft they were dying from recent vacuum exposure."

 Ayma keened slightly and Regaari barely restrained the impulse himself: The thought was distressing.

 "Hey, hey, it's fine!"
 Baseball hurried to reassure them.
-“Horse ain't just a pretty face, he's a damn good medic too.
+"Horse ain't just a pretty face, he's a damn good medic too.
 She's back on Earth now.
-Last I heard, she's doing just fine.”
+Last I heard, she's doing just fine."

 "Major Powell should know more."
 Blaczynski added.
 He was watching the *Springing Ember's* instruments for any sign of trouble, even though the ship was completely competent at landing itself.
 Already, their re-entry was raging a burnt orange around the edges of their forcefield.

 "Good, because it's him that we're here to see."
 Regaari told them.
-“Pleasant as it is to see you again, this is *important*, both personally and politically.”
+"Pleasant as it is to see you again, this is *important*, both personally and politically."

 "Dude, we're on the job too."
 Rebar reassured him.
-“But you're cool to hang out once your business is done?
-Movie night?”
+"But you're cool to hang out once your business is done?
+Movie night?"

 "That would be nice."